matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

-# MSC1888: Proposal to send EDUs to appservices
+# MSC2409: Proposal to send EDUs to appservices

-*Note: This proposal is not ready for review yet and merely is a brief note on what I propose to do.*
+*Node: This proposal is a continuation of [MSC1888](https://github.com/matrix-org/matrix-doc/pull/1888) and deprecates that one.*

 The appservice /transaction API currently supports pushing PDU events (regular message and state events) however it doesn't provison for EDU events (typing, presence and more).
 This means that bridges cannot